openzipkin-attic/sleuth-webmvc-example/README.md

   * `spring.sleuth.sampler.probability=1.0`
 * The below pattern adds trace and span identifiers into log output
   * `logging.pattern.level=%d{ABSOLUTE} [%X{traceId}/%X{spanId}] %-5p [%t] %C{2} - %m%n`
+* If you pass the header `user_name` Brave will automatically propagate it to the backend!
+  * `curl -s localhost:8081 -H'user_name: JC'`

 # Going further
 A distributed trace will only include connections that are configured (instrumented).
 You may be using